OkeyProxy/911-Socks5-Proxy/README.md

 Introduce you how to use the 911 S5 Proxy/VPN in the Lalicat [antidetect browser](https://www.lalicat.com) software, please firstly download the Lalicat antidetect browser.

-As 911 socks5 proxy is very popular and worldwidely use in all kinds of Windows OS to emulate varied identities in different IP addresses, we discuss it and introduce how to install and use 911 S5 Proxy/Client in Lalicat Browser.
+As 911 Socks5 proxy is very popular and worldwidely use in all kinds of Windows OS to emulate varied identities in different IP addresses, we discuss it and introduce how to install and use 911 S5 Proxy/Client in Lalicat Browser.

-Due to the 911 proxy feature, all IP is timeliness from several hours to several days.
+Due to the [911 proxy](https://www.lalicat.com/911-socks5-proxy) feature, all IP is timeliness from several hours to several days.
 If invalid, replace the corresponding port with a new IP in the same urban area in the 911 S5 proxy software!

 Download and install 911 proxy: 911 S5 proxy official website: https://911.re (Now 911 Proxy shut down, recommend download YiLu Socks5 Proxy official site: https://yilu.us, about how to setting YiLu Proxy in Lalicat browser, please view: https://www.lalicat.com/yilus5-proxy)